How to calculate the value factor weights for multiple of discretionary earnings valuation method

 One of the best known methods in private company valuation, the multiple of discretionary earnings technique, requires that you assess the firm across a number of value factors.
-You score the company on how well it does in terms of earnings growth, whether its industry sector has good prospects, how well it diversifies its products and services, how strong the management team is and so on.
+You score the company on how well it does in terms of earnings growth.
+For intance, whether its industry sector has good prospects.
+Or how well it diversifies its products and services.
+And how strong the management team is and so on.

 This makes valuing a company very intuitive and easy to explain even to business people with little knowledge of business appraisal.

 First, you assess the value factors for the business.
 Next, the multiple of discretionary earnings method calculates an earnings multiplier that you use along with your financial performance inputs.
 Finally, the method calculates the value of the company.

 How important is each business value driver?

 But how do you calculate the multiplier from those value factor selections you have made?
 Each factor is assigned a weight based on its importance compared to other factors in creating business value.
 This importance is best assessed by studying what business people and investors think about each factor.

 Does business earnings growth matter more than customer concentration?
 Just how important is business premises location compared to its competitive position in the market?
 And how highly do you value the contribution of a skilled staff or management team to building a strong, valuable company?

 Earnings multiplier – each value driver contributes based on its importance

 Each and every factor contributes to the overall value of the company.
 How much?
 You can get some clues from the market place.
 Let’s say you need to assess the importance weights for each of the 14 value factors.
 For example, those used by ValuAdder business valuation software.
 You collect data on 14 business sales, with known selling prices and seller’s discretionary earnings (SDE) for each company.